-Not all Rieslings of Germany are sweet, it is important not to steer clear Rieslings with a small amount of residual sugar.
+Not all Rieslings of Germany are sweet, it is important not to steer clear of Rieslings with a small amount of residual sugar.
 Grapes in Riesling naturally have very high acid, with the cool climate from the north in the country gets this acid to stay in the German grapes even toward the season of the fall harvests.
-In line with this, winemakers in Germany are letting the fermentations to stop before becoming totally dry, and hence, retaining some sweetness to balance the blends.
+In line with this, winemakers in Germany are letting the fermentations stop before becoming totally dry, and hence, retaining some sweetness to balance the blends.

 This small amount of sweetness is also what made the Riesling handy during dinner.
 Sugar is helpful in moderating the spice.
 The off-dry Riesling is best with Thai foods or fiery Indian foods.
 When you match Rieslings with something fatty foods like pork belly, you will discover that it has the complete triumvirate aroma.
 Sweetness, acidity, and richness taste good together.

 One important thing to note is that the lower the alcohol, the sweeter the wine is going to be.
 One tip to know the sweetness level of your German wine is by looking at the percentage of alcohol.
 This is the reason not all sugar was converted to alcohol by means of fermentation.
 There are also several German terms that you can learn, helpful in identifying the sweetness of German wines.

 - Halbtrocken: It is the level of sweetness that is off-dry, which is suited well with Indian or Thai dinner.
 There will be a label “Selection” on the bottle, indicating that it is a wine that is dry, which means it is sourced from one vineyard while the wine with the label “Classic” is in a level of off-dry.